Concordium/concordium-dapp-examples/trackAndTrace/test-scripts/README.md

-## Test script to facilitate deploying and filling the track and trace contract with data for the indexer
+## Test script to facilitate deploying and filling the track and trace contract with data for the indexer.

 This package contains a test script to facilitate filling the track and trace contract with data for the indexer.